kennethreitz-archive/.com/README.rst

 KennethReitz.com
 ================

 This is the first iteration of the statically generated website of Kenneth Reitz.
-It is generated with pelican_.
+Generated with pelican_.

 Tools